Crusading Newsroom Spent Years Fighting Its ‘Cruel’ Culture

 Others said the publication created a culture that stifled internal criticism or reflection, and the aggressive management style pushed by men in positions of power at the publication alienated some reporters on staff, including many women.

 Lauren Gill was a senior reporter from early 2019 until she was laid off from the publication late last year.
-In an email with Tides human resources after she was let go, Gill said that when she raised issues about editorial independence to the site’s editor-in-chief Matt Ferner he would become “aggressive and angry,” which she said made her “scared to speak out.”
+In an email with Tides human resources after she was let go, Gill said that when she raised questions to the site’s editor-in-chief Matt Ferner he would become “aggressive and angry,” which she said made her “scared to speak out.”

 In the email, which was shared with The Daily Beast, she described a 2019 editorial meeting in which a reporter raised issues of editorial independence, prompted by The Appeal’s deeper integration with TJC.
 The email sparked a blowup from Ferner.